 Doug Pagitt is a pastor, author, business owner, speaker, consultant, and radio show host, seeking to be a social and theological entrepreneur and goodness conspirator.
 He is married to Shelley and they live in Minneapolis, Minnesota.
 They are the parents of 4 young adults.
 Doug is the founding pastor of Solomon’s Porch, A Holistic Missional Christian Community in Minneapolis.
 He has a theology degree from Bethel Seminary and was one of the founders of the social network Emergent Village.
 Find Doug online at DougPagitt.com.

 Cornelius [Neal] Plantinga Jr., is an ordained minister in the Christian Reformed Church and has served as a pastor in Webster, NY and supply preacher in Cliffwood Beach, NJ.
 Before joining the faculty at Calvin Theological Seminary, Cornelius Plantinga Jr. taught at Princeton Theological Seminary [1976-78], Fuller Theological Seminary (1985, 1987) and Regent College .
-From 1996 to 2002 he served as the first ever Dean of the Chapel at Calvin College.
-He now serves as President of the seminary there and teaches systematic theology.
+He became Dean of the Chapel at Calvin College in 1996 and was President of Calvin Seminary from 2002 to 2011.
+He is currently Senior Research Fellow at the Calvin Institute of Christian Worship, Calvin College.

 Peter Rollins is a widely sought after writer, lecturer, storyteller and public speaker.
 He is also the founder of ikon, a faith group that has gained an international reputation for blending live music, visual imagery, soundscapes, theatre, ritual and reflection to create what they call ‘transformance art’.
 He is the author of the much talked about How (Not) to Speak of God.
 His most recent work is entitled Insurrection.
 He was born in Belfast but currently resides in Greenwich, CT and is employed by The Olson Foundation.